 Perugia is the capital of Umbria, but more importantly the capital of Italian chocolate.

-Yeah, you heard it right.
-The praline flavored chocolate brand Perugina goes back to 1907.
+The praline flavored chocolate brand Perugina was founded back in 1907.
 Traditionally, the little chocolates come wrapped in golden foil.
 Like pieces of treasure, only even better because you can eat them.

 The capital is full of museums like the National Gallery of Umbria, Museo-Laboratorio di Tessitura a Mano Giuditta Brozzetti and Museo del Capitolo della Cattedrale di San Lorenzo.